trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 #### EWrapper.accountSummaryEnd(

 **reqId:** String.
-The request’s identifier.
+The requestÃ¢â‚¬â„¢s identifier.

 )

-Notifies when all the accounts’ information has ben received.
+Notifies when all the accountsÃ¢â‚¬â„¢ information has ben received.
 Requires TWS 967+  to receive accountSummaryEnd in linked account structures.

 -

 def accountSummaryEnd(self, reqId: int):

-​    print("AccountSummaryEnd.
+Ã¢â‚¬â€¹    print("AccountSummaryEnd.
 ReqId:", reqId)